tetrapod00/godot-docs/tutorials/scripting/debug/overview_of_debugging_tools.rst

 -------------------------------------

 The script editor has its own set of debug tools for use with breakpoints and two options.
-The breakpoint tools can also be found in the **Debugger** tab of the debugger.
+The breakpoint tools can also be found in the :tab:`Debugger` tab of the debugger.

 .. tip::